Why did Freddie Mercury sound so good?

-Queen are probably one of the greatest ever rock bands to hit the world stage (scientific fact that), selling way more than 100 million records and releasing such iconic hits as Bohemian Rhapsody and I Want To Break Free, and much of their success had to do with the epic vocal abilities of their frontman Freddie Mercury.
-Now, a new study has sought to find out why the singer, born Farrokh Bulsara, had a voice described as “a force of nature with the velocity of a hurricane.”
+Queen are probably one of the greatest ever rock bands to hit the world stage (scientific fact that), selling way more than 100 million records and releasing such iconic hits as Bohemian Rhapsody and I Want To Break Free.
+Much of their success had to do with the epic vocal abilities of their frontman Freddie Mercury, and a new study has sought to find out why the singer, born Farrokh Bulsara, had a voice described as “a force of nature with the velocity of a hurricane.”

 Published in the journal Logopedics Phoniatrics Vocology, the study analysed video interviews with Mercury and a capella tracks from the star’s back catalogue to isolate the frequencies that he spoke in and the range he was able to hold a note at.
 The results were, obviously, most impressive.